 A Standardized Patient (SP) is a person of any age who has been trained to portray an actual patient by accurately and consistently simulating an illness or other physical finding.
 Additionally, SPs are trained to provide constructive feedback to medical learners about their communication, physical, and professional skills.

-Standardized Patients are often members of the community and/or local universities who enjoy working with people and are interested in making a contribution to medical education.
+Standardized Patients are often members of the community and/or local universities who enjoy working with people and are interested in contributing to medical education.

 Selection of Standardized Patients is based on the needs of the COM’s curriculum using specific criteria based on age, gender, health status, and life experiences relating to the conditions being portrayed.
-Training for a case portrayal takes 2-6 hours depending on the complexity and purpose of the session with medical learners.
-Sessions with learners typically last 30-60 minutes and patients are asked to work daily between 2-8 hours when testing is occurring.
+Training for a case portrayal takes 2-6 hours, depending on the complexity and purpose of the session with medical learners.
+Sessions with learners typically last 30-60 minutes, and patients are asked to work between 2-8 hours daily when testing occurs.

-This contractual, per-diem, limited working agreement with Liberty University College of Osteopathic Medicine consists of less than 20 hours per week at maximum, does not include benefits and has no guarantee of regular hours or participation.
+This part-time position with Liberty University College of Osteopathic Medicine consists of less than 20 hours per week at maximum, does not include benefits, and has no guarantee of regular hours or participation.
 Patients may be asked to work multiple times during the semester if they fulfill the needs of the case, the medical condition, and the testing parameters.
-Standardized Patients need to be prepared to follow current CDC recommendations for COVID protection and maintain compliance with Liberty University guidelines.
+Standardized Patients must be prepared to follow current CDC recommendations for COVID protection and comply with Liberty University guidelines.

-The candidate must participate in a group interview with members of the LUCOM faculty and staff to ensure they understand the position and have the skills sought by the program and college.
-Standardized Patients are required to have reliable transportation and a personal email account, and must be reachable by cell phone for urgent communication.
+The candidate must participate in a group interview with LUCOM faculty and staff members to ensure they understand the position and have the skills sought by the program and college.
+Standardized Patients must have reliable transportation and a personal email account and be reachable by cell phone for urgent communication.

 If the applicant is selected to be a Standardized Patient, LUCOM requires a signed Consent and Non-Disclosure Agreement regarding photography, videotaping, cases, and protocols.